RiverBench/riverbench.github.io/docs/documentation/creating-new-dataset.md

 This guide explains step-by-step how to propose a new dataset for inclusion in RiverBench.
 You only need to prepare the dataset and its metadata – the rest of the process will be carried out by a RiverBench admin and automated scripts.

+## Step 0: Check the requirements

+Before you start, have a look at the [requirements for new datasets](contribute#contributing-datasets).
+If your dataset does not meet these requirements, it will not be accepted.

 ## Step 1: Create a dataset proposal

 1. Open a new dataset proposal in the RiverBench repository: **[click HERE](https://github.com/RiverBench/RiverBench/issues/new/choose)** and select "Dataset proposal".